cloudfoundry/docs-dev-guide/services/migrate-db.html.md

 This is the fastest option for a single migration.
 However, this method is less efficient for multiple migrations because it requires manually accessing the database every time.

-**Note**: Use this method if you expect your database migration to take longer than the timeout that cf push applies to your application.
+<p class="note"><strong>Note</strong>: Use this method if you expect your database migration to take longer than the timeout that cf push applies to your application.
-The timeout defaults to 60 seconds, but you can extend it up to 180 seconds with the `-t` command line option.
+The timeout defaults to 60 seconds, but you can extend it up to 180 seconds with the <code>-t</code> command line option.</p>

 1. Obtain your database credentials by searching for the `VCAP_SERVICES` environment variable in the application environment log: